halfzebra/chilled-js/src/FUN.md

 ## Async

+Adding the support for seamless promise handling is complicating the library.

-This is how async code might look with `chill`ed functions.
+This is how async code might look with `chill`'ed functions.

 ```
 const fetchUser = id => fetch(...)